-The RV toilet in your trailer is a design that has been used for many years.
+The RV toilet in the 30 ft.
+Classic is a design that has been used for many years.
 There is only one pedal.
 This pedal opens and closes the slide mechanism, and opens the water valve.

 In normal use, depressing the pedal dumps the sewage and flushes water down the side of the bowl.
 Water will continue to run into the bowl for a short time after the pedal is released.